codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 >**WARNING**:
 It is essential that you configure _at least one condition_ to enforce secure access.
-Without conditions in place, anyone can request an ID token and potentially perform actions.
+As the cloud providers themselves do not enforce conditions by default, without conditions in place, anyone can request an ID token and potentially perform actions.
-<br>The cloud providers themselves do not enforce these conditions by default.

-The table below lists the different types of Codefresh triggers, and the corresponding syntax for the `sub` claim.
+The table below lists the different types of Codefresh triggers, and the corresponding syntax for each part of the `sub` claim.

 {: .table .table-bordered .table-hover}
 | Trigger type       | Subject claim syntax              | Example  |